meirizarrygelpi/hep-th-references/README.md

 References on string theory include:

-1. *A First Course in String Theory* by B. Zwiebach
+1. *A First Course in String Theory* by B. Zwiebach.
 1. *String Theory* by J. Polchinski: Both volumes are **mandatory** for any aspiring string theorist.
 1. *String Theory and M-Theory: A Modern Introduction* by K. Becker, M. Becker and J.H.
 Schwarz: More recent than Polchinski, more geometry-oriented.
 1. *Superstring Theory* by M.B.
 Green, J.H.
 Schwarz and E. Witten: Classic and still somewhat relevant.